- Pertussis (Whooping Cough) is an infection that causes severe coughing.

 - Mild fever

 It’s very uncommon to have side-effects from vaccines.
-If you think your teen might have had a side-effect from a vaccine, talk to his health care provider.
+If you think your teen might have had a side-effect from a vaccine, talk to their health care provider.
 You can also call 1-800-822-7967 or log on to vaers.hhs.gov.

 Is there any reason for my teen to wait or not get the Tdap vaccine?

 Most teens can get the Tdap with no problems.
 However, there may be a reason why your teen should wait or not get the vaccine.
 Check the questions below.
-If you answer yes to any of them, be sure to talk to your teen’s health care provider about whether it is a good idea for him to get the Tdap vaccine.
+If you answer yes to any of them, be sure to talk to your teen’s health care provider about whether it is a good idea for their to get the Tdap vaccine.

 - Has your teen ever had prolonged seizures or other neurologic condition after receiving a pertussis-containing vaccine?